LedFx/LedFx/README.rst

 Windows users can use the installer from the LedFx website: https://ledfx.app/download/

 Mac and Linux are also supported, though currently do not have installers.
-For detailed installation instructions, see the `documentation`_.
+For detailed installation instructions, see the `installation documentation`_.

 😍 Show me how to make one!
 -----------------------------